Like many men, I don’t always get health checkups as often as I should.

 As he worked, I asked him how frequently men should get eye exams.

-He went on to explain that glaucoma was the biggest risk to eye health.
+He went on to explain that glaucoma is the biggest eye health risk for men.

 “The problem with many guys is that they think they’re bulletproof,” Overmann said.
 “But they need to realize that you can go blind from glaucoma even if you have 20/20 vision.”